bettergovph/govchain/web/README.md

-# GovChain Web Interface
+# OpenGovChain Web Interface

-A Next.js web application for the GovChain dataset portal.
+A Next.js web application for the OpenGovChain dataset portal.
 This application provides a user-friendly interface for uploading, searching, and managing government datasets on the blockchain.

 ## Features